m0ngr31/kanzi/README.md

 The initial setup page looks like this:
 ![Inital setup skill](http://i.imgur.com/AzufQxo.png)

-On the next page, you'll have to paste the `IntentSchema.json` file into the "Intent Schema" field, and paste the `SampleUtterances.txt` file in the "Sample Utterances" field. **Generate and save your Custom Slots first before pasting the Intents and Utterances to avoid errors when attempting to save**.
+On the next page, you'll have to paste the contents of the `IntentSchema.json` file into the "Intent Schema" field, and paste the contents of the `SampleUtterances.txt` file in the "Sample Utterances" field. **Generate and save your Custom Slots first before pasting the Intents and Utterances to avoid errors when attempting to save**.

 You need to create 9 different slots:
 - MOVIES